JustinMWoodum/wlux_test_server/readme.md

 ##Server status

-The production server has moved to http://wlux.uw.edu/rbwatson as of 7/21/2013.
+The current code on http://wlux.uw.edu/rbwatson is current and in sync with the GitHub repo as of 8/26/2013.
-The current code on http://wlux.uw.edu/rbwatson is current and in sync with the GitHub repo as of 8/24/2013.
+The production server moved to http://wlux.uw.edu/rbwatson as of 7/21/2013.

 The code running on http://staff.washington.edu/rbwatson is now out of date and will be removed in the near future.